ikomachi226/mysql-heatwave-workshop_jp/Lab1.md

 ## Key Objectives:

-- Learn how to create a Virtual Cloud Network
+- Learn how to create a Virtual Cloud Network with internet connectivity and add ingress rules in the security list to allow MySQL ports

 ## Required Artifacts